RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 1. Count
 2. Apply BlackList / GreyList
 3. Count (with BlackList / GreyList applied)
-4. Normalize (DiffBind-method or Spike in)
+4. Normalize (Spike in + TMM or RLE)
 5. Identification of diff. bound regions

 Let's Test **different normalization method (non spike in); using the bed 'TRUE peaks':**

+Here is the generation of the Blacklist/Greylist count matrix:
 ```R
 library("DiffBind")
 library("csaw") # For spikein norm